 All visits must be pre-booked with the nursing team.

-The maximum duration of the appointment is 1 hour only.
+The maximum duration of the appointment is 1 hour only, with no exceptions.

 The nursing staff and nursing management are responsible for managing the appointments.
 The nursing staff need to liaise closely with the receptionist re visitors appointments